 A sharp pain in the center of your chest that feels like a heart attack coming on may be a sign of pericarditis, an inflammation of the lining surrounding your heart.
 It’s not something to fool around with or take lightly.
 While the pain may disappear after a few moments, the damage can be lasting and lead to harsh consequences.
 Don’t take a chance with your heart; whenever you experience sharp chest pain, get medical attention as soon as you can.
-At the New York Cardiac Diagnostic Center, you’ll find the best cardiologists in NYC.
+At the New York Cardiac Diagnostic Center, you’ll find the best New York cardiologists.
 You can get a thorough evaluation, an accurate diagnosis and the expert treatment you need.

 Your heart is surrounded by a thin sac called the pericardium.
 This sac lubricates and protects your heart and keeps it in place within your chest cavity.
 It also protects your heart from infections that could damage your heart or spread to nearby organs.
 The pericardium has two layers: